 Also if you’re sending from multiple IP addresses, this is a big mistake!

+You can check your authentication records with the GlockApps spam testing tool.
 It allows the receiving server to confirm the sender’s identity.
 Authentication is very important to secure your brand and build a good reputation.

 There are three primary methods of authentication: